CoorpAcademy/tekacademy/PITCHME.md

 ###CSSNANO

 cssnano is a modular minifier that aims to utilise small modules from the PostCSS ecosystem, rather than being an all-encompassing module that may be difficult to contribute to.
-Because it is written on top of PostCSS, it is able to do more than simple whitespace transforms - including advanced optimisations such as custom identifier reduction, z-index rebasing, and adjacent selector merging.

 #HSLIDE